pgh-noobs/python/syntax.md

 ## Syntax Rules
 ### Python is case sensitive.
-Some programming languages are case sensitive with to their identifiers (variable, and function name for example) So, in Python a variable with the name `a`, and another with the name `A`, are two different things in Python.
+Some programming languages are case sensitive with their identifiers (variable, and function name for example).
+So, in Python a variable with the name `a`, and another with the name `A`, are two different things in Python.

 To try and illustrate this open the terminal and start Python